Himajin25/OCRP5/README.md

-# Welcome to purcoco app, _your best cocompanion_ !
+# PURCOCO app, _your best cocompanion_ !

 With this program, you can find **healthier** substitutes to your coco products based on their nutritional scores.
-You can save the substitutes in your favorites and check them out at your convienience !
+You can save the substitutes in your favorites and check them out later at your convienience !

-The database is build with products from **OpenFoodFacts** and organized in categories.
+The database is build from products from **OpenFoodFacts** and organized in categories.

-## iNSTALLATION PREREQUISITES:
+## PREREQUISITES:
 > this program was built using python 3.6.9 on WSL(Ubuntu) and MySQL 8.0

 - **Python 3.6.9** or more recent;

-- **MySQL 8.0** or more recent running and a user created with full rights on 'PurcocoDB' database
+- **MySQL 8.0** or more recent running and a user created with full rights on 'PurcocoDB' database.

 ## INSTALLATION :

 1. Clone this project from [github](https://github.com/Himajin25/OCRP5.git) or download the zip file on your computer.
     (see this [cloning tutorial](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for guidance)

 2. Create a virtual environment with python3.